North Fork Yuba River - 1 Day Trip

 1:30PM - We'll head downstream into the most action packed section of the trip.
 The first class 4 rapid we'll run is "Two Pair" followed by a nice roller coaster ride through "Royal Flush" rapid.
 After a short section of riffles we'll pull over above a horizon line with the sound of roaring water from below.
 This is the famous :Maytag" rapid.
 We'll pull over and take a look at this one so everyone can decide whether to run it or not.
 If you choose to run this rapid be prepared for one of the most exciting rides in California!

 3:30PM - After running the last few class 4 rapids including "Son of Maytag" we'll end our trip at Lower Carlton Flat.
 A short ride back in the bus to Convict Flat will be the last of this epic trip on the North Fork Yuba River.
-During busy weekend dates you may view digital photos of your trip and purchase a photo cd if you'd like.
 Our Yuba trips usually provide lots of good stories and memories for our guests!

 Driving Directions to the Yuba River: